christopherabey/PearBox/README.md

 ---

 Our idea is to make a toolbox that has various devices to aid people that are visually or audibly impaired.
 Our first device is a camera that recognizes text and says it aloud.
-We plan to house a *Raspberry Pi Camera Module* on a wooden stick tube.
-It’ll be connected to the box.
-The second device would be a microphone that converts sound into text on a document.
-It would be housed in a similar way to the camera.
-Some additional features would be an internet-connected language converter, sending converted text to a document to be accessed later, and scanning only specific words.
+We house a *Raspberry Pi Camera Module* on a wooden stick tube that is connected to the box.
+The second device is a microphone that converts sound into text on a document.
+It is housed in a similar way to the camera.
+Some additional features are an internet-connected language converter and sending converted text to a document to be accessed later.

 ### Inspiration: